Fireproof Studios: The Room series

 Fireproof's principal product has been a series of puzzle games called The Room.
 As of 2020, there have been five titles in the series, first released for mobile devices (iOS and Android), and have seen selected ports to Microsoft Windows and the Nintendo Switch, with the most recent game being released exclusively for virtual reality.
+The name "The Room" came from producer Barry Meade's time at Media Molecule, where "The Room" was a codename of an unused tech demo.

 Each non VR game involves a series of highly detailed virtual puzzle boxes, which the player sees from a first-person perspective, giving them the ability to zoom in and out and move around the puzzle box to locate its features.
 Each puzzle box requires the player to manipulate elements on the box to access hidden caches or mechanisms so as to explore the contents of each box further.
 Manipulation of these elements is via the device's touchscreen (or in the case of Windows, through the mouse interface), such as turning handles or sliding boxes.
 The game's mythos involves a fifth classical element called "Null" which has the ability to bend reality and warp the mind of those in contact with it.
 Some portions of these boxes are constructed from Null.
 The player can tap a special icon to wear an eyepiece that lets them see into the Null to discover hidden information or manipulate parts of the puzzle box.
 Each game in the series generally has several puzzles, with a narrative of the player following in the footsteps of one that previously had been in contact with the Null, leaving notes behind that become more and more deranged with each puzzle.